yashodhank/csv2rest/README.md

 --------

 I made this project as a proof of skill for a job interview.
-It can be considered as production ready.
+It just need WSGI implementation then it can be considered as production ready.

+Checkout `README` from commit `540c5bc5c8e63a569006379a9432885646e7f444` for production features (WSGI socket file, redundancy, page limiting, etc..).

 I applied for a Java developer job, but we had the choice of the language, so I decided to write this project in Python3 since its a very simple project.